scipion-em/docs/_sources/docs/facilities/customize-report-grafana.rst.txt

 Note: The flag **unsafeSsl* is needed if you use a self-signed certificate.

-* Create database "scipion" and grant access permision to scipion_writer (as admin user) and to scipion_reader (as readonly user)
+* Create database "scipion" and grant access permission to scipion_writer (as admin user) and to scipion_reader (as readonly user)

  .. code-block:: bash